Brian Mujati

-Brian Mujati (born 28 September 1984 in Bulawayo, Zimbabwe) is a Zimbabwean-born South African rugby union player.
-He plays as a prop.
+Brian Mujati (born 28 September 1984 in Bulawayo, Zimbabwe) is a Zimbabwean-born retired South African rugby union player who played as a prop.

 He started off his career with the Lions in the Super 14 competition, then he joined the Stormers for the start of the 2008 season before joining the Saints.
 He went to Peterhouse Boys' School in Marondera in Zimbabwe, along with the Sharks and capped Springbok Tendai Mtawarira.
 Despite having already played for the Springboks Mujati's test career was cut short when he was declared ineligible to play because he was not legally a South African citizen.
 He opted to join Northampton Saints to further pursue his rugby career.
 He is still a Zimbabwean citizen.

 Club career

 Northampton Saints

 Mujati joined Saints in 2009 making his debut at Wembley Stadium.
 A second-half try for Mujati against Saracens helped the Saints reach the 2009-10 LV= Cup final and by the end of the campaign he was a regular sight on the first team field.
 The continuation of his fine form into 2010/11 was all the more impressive and he marked himself out as the cornerstone of a formidable Saints pack, featuring in every Premiership and Heineken Cup fixture.
 After confirming himself as Europe's premium tight-head and a fans favourite to boot, 'Mooj' was voted Players' Player of the Season and selected in the Sky Sports and ESPN Premiership Dream Team.
-He also finished second only to team mate Tom Wood in the Aviva Premiership Player of the Season vote.
+He also finished second only to teammate Tom Wood in the Aviva Premiership Player of the Season vote.
 Though Brian struggled to find consistency early in 2012/13, his run to form was timed perfectly and he would contribute a semi-final try as the Saints stormed to the Premiership Final at Twickenham.

 Racing 92

 On 27 November 2012, it was announced Mujati would leave Northampton Saints to join French club Racing 92 for the 2013–14 season.
-Mujati spent two years at the french side.
+Mujati spent two years at the French side.
 He amassed over 50 caps for the club before signing for the Sale Sharks on a two-year contract in September 2015.